danhermes/cognitive-hackathon/Teacher Guide/Week 2/Week 2 Intro.md

 ## Day 2

 Begin Student Project.
-Students work together in groups to form ideas for new technology that could use these services to help people, communities, or the environment.
+Students work together in teams to form ideas for new technology that could use these services for socially conscious goals.
 Guide students through ideation, technological design, and identifying potential issues.
 Students add to their Azure Notebook with their ideas.
 They need to identify a specific data set to use with the cognitive services API.

 ## Day 3

 Continue ideation phase of Student Project.
 Guide students as needed and encourage them to document their ideas in Notebooks.
-Have a group check-in to share and discuss student project concepts.
+Have a group check-in to share and discuss team project concepts.

 ## Day 4